-Cetaceans, marine turtles and birds have been covered for most part of the Mediterranean by an aerial and boat survey during the summer 2018 within the framework of the ACCOBAMS survey initiative, funded by numerous organisations (in particular MAVA foundation) and countries.
+Cetaceans, marine turtles and birds have been covered for most part of the Mediterranean by an aerial and boat survey during the summer 2018 within the framework of the ACCOBAMS Survey Initiative, funded by numerous organisations (in particular MAVA foundation) and countries.

-All over the years, the EU has been funding numerous projects such as for the marine turtles (IPA Adriatic NETCET project and LIFE EUROTURTLES project).
+All over the years, the EU has been funding numerous projects such as those for the conservation of cetaceans and marine turtles (IPA Adriatic NETCET project and LIFE EUROTURTLES project).

 The cartilaginous fish appear to be the least known species among vertebrates.

 In addition, knowledge on numerous marine species is incomplete or inadequate for evaluating their status, habitat or rarity, such as the invertebrates or the deep corals.